amirrezatav/Single-instance-applications/README.md

 Using a mutex is relatively straightforward.
 When used in this context, the mutex is used in the main() function as follows:

-* Attempt to read the mutex.
-If the mutex does not exist then this is the first instance of the application.
+* Attempt to Create the mutex.
+   * If the mutex does not exist then this is the first instance of the application.
+   *  If the mutex exist then terminate the second instance by returning from main().
 * Create the mutex if it does not already exist.
-* Release the mutex after Application->Run() returns.
+* Release the mutex before returns.
 This only happens when the application closes.
-* If the mutex exists then this is a second instance of the application.
-Terminate the second instance by returning from main().
+* close Pointer (HANDLE/void*)

 The following code is the simplest main() that can be written given the above steps: